davidthewatson/davidthewatson/README.md

-# I'm Dave; some people call me Watson.
+# I'm Dave; if you think Watson is common, consider than my grandfather was David Smith.
 My mother called me David Neil.

 ## What?